How to get Ordained in Rhode Island to Officiate

 Here are the basic steps one must follow to officiate a wedding:

-How Do I Become Ordained to Marry in Rhode Island
+Getting Ordained in Rhode Island

 Becoming a marriage officiant with the Universal Life Church is a simpler process than you might expect.
 Our online ordination process is easy, fast, and totally free.
 Legally licensed ministers of the ULC perform thousands of marriages each year.
 Once you've received your minister license, officiating a wedding is right around the corner!
 Click the button below to get started.